Is It a Heart Attack or a Virus?

 - Uncomfortable pressure, squeezing, fullness or pain in the center of your chest that lasts more than a few minutes, or goes away and comes back.

 - Pain or discomfort in one or both arms, the back, neck, jaw or stomach.

 - Shortness of breath, with or without chest discomfort.

 - Other signs such as breaking out in a cold sweat, nausea or lightheadedness.

 As with men, the most common heart attack symptom in women is chest pain or discomfort.
 But it’s important to note that women are more likely to experience the other common symptoms, particularly shortness of breath, nausea/vomiting and back or jaw pain.

 Heart disease and stroke are the number one cause of death in American women, claiming 420,000 lives each year.
 It is nearly one death each minute.
 Concerned with the gender differences, the AHA has advocated for reducing rates of death and disability in women, and identifying gender differences in response to cardiac medications and devices.
 Success was achieved a few months ago, with the passage of the Heart for Women Act.
 The act requires the FDA to report on how new prescription drugs and medical devices work in women and minorities.

 For information on women and heart disease and to read personal accounts from women who have heart disease, visit the AHA website.
 This week the AHA website is dedicated to women and heart disease.
 Check your heart score this month.

-Continue to check the Alegent Creighton website for heart healthy recipes throughout February.
-Make this your month, to read and put into action a heart healthy eating plan noted on the Alegent Creighton website.
+Continue to check the CHI Health website for heart healthy recipes throughout February.
+Make this your month to put into action a heart healthy eating plan.
 Remember to include activity and exercise into your daily routine.
 Be tobacco free.
 Do your best with these lifestyle changes and be thankful for today’s medical treatments and advocacy funded by the American Heart Association.